San Gimignano, Italy is a fun and fascinating place to explore while visiting Tuscany.

 - Visiting Lecce, Italy

-As you prepare to go in vacation, staying organized is key.
-We recommend using our Printable Travel Planner to stay on top of all the necessary details!
+As you prepare to go in vacation, organization is key.
+We recommend using our Printable Travel Planner to stay on top of all the details!

 How To Get to San Gimignano

-San Gimignano can be reached by car, bus or tour, and there is no train station.
+San Gimignano can be reached by car, bus or tour (there is no train station).
 We are highlighting some of the most popular tours from nearby destinations.

 On a full day expedition from Florence, see the Tuscan towns of Siena, Chianti and San Gimignano.
 Participants also get lunch and a wine tasting.
 Reserve your seat!

-Located in the historic center of San Gimignano on Piazza della Cisterna, Leon Bianco is just steps from the best sights.
-In addition to the prime location, the property gets rave reviews for its spacious rooms, comfortable beds and fantastic breakfast.
-Check rates for your stay!
+Located in the historic center, Leon Bianco is just steps from the best sights.
+Additionally, the property gets rave reviews for its spacious rooms, comfortable beds and fantastic breakfast.

-Visitors seeking unique places to stay in San Gimignano might want to book an apartment in a historic tower.
+For a unique stay, book an apartment perched above town!
 The apartment at La Torre Nomipesciolini features modern conveniences in a 13th century tower.
-Check availability!

-Rather than sleeping in the historic center, visitors can opt to stay in a farmhouse in San Gimignano.
-Antico Casolare offers rustic rooms in a beautiful stone house that is a short walk (or quick bus ride) from the old town center.
-Guests love the welcoming hospitality…and the tasty homemade breakfast.
-Check availability!
+Alternatively, Antico Casolare offers rustic rooms in a beautiful stone house that is a short walk (or bus ride) from the old town center.
+Guests love the welcoming hospitality and the tasty homemade breakfast.

-Travelers looking for a luxurious and unique accommodation can book a room in a lovely villa.
-At Villa Ducci, guests can take in the panoramic views from the terrace, enjoy a refreshing swim in the pool and sit in the garden that boasts 100-year-old trees.
-Check rates for your stay!
+If you’re looking for a luxurious and unique accommodation, book a lovely villa!
+At Villa Ducci, enjoy panoramic views from the terrace, a refreshing swim in the pool and the garden that boasts 100-year-old trees.

 What To Pack for San Gimignano